dbut2/example/README.md

 example is a Go package designed to bridge the gap between complex business logic or technical implementations and non-technical users.
 It provides a simple, user-friendly interface for interacting with and testing various functions or services using markdown-formatted tables as input and output.

+For examples of this package in use, visit the [examples documentation](https://pkg.go.dev/github.com/dbut2/example/examples).

 ## Purpose

 The main goal of this package is to allow users without programming experience to: